 Prior to joining the team, Caitlin spent time as an Executive Assistant, as well as a representative for a customer research firm recording surveys for government agencies, political candidates, and higher education institutions.

-As the Project Manager, Tom oversees every aspect of your project, from final design and engineering through to on-site installation and project completion.
+As a Senior Project Manager, Tom oversees every aspect of a project, from final design and engineering through to on-site installation and project completion.
 One of his primary goals is to safeguard the design teams’ original vision, while developing final solutions that work.
 Tom will ensure that the project remains on schedule and within budget.

-Tom has managed numerous large-scale projects for a diverse clientele including Michigan Historical Museum 20th Century Exhibits, Detroit Historical Past>Forward Exhibits, Mid-Michigan Children’s Museum, Caterpillar Visitor Center, American Airlines Corporate Museum, and several galleries at the Museum of Science and Industry in Chicago.
+Tom has managed numerous large-scale projects for a diverse clientele including Michigan Historical Museum 20th Century Exhibits, Detroit Historical Society Past>Forward Exhibits, Mid- Michigan Children’s Museum, Caterpillar Visitor Center, American Airlines Corporate Museum, and several galleries at the Museum of Science and Industry in Chicago.

-Tom also has extensive custom fabrication experience, as well as a BS degree in Manufacturing Technologies from Eastern Michigan University.
+Tom also has extensive custom fabrication experience, as well as a Bachelor of Science Degree in Manufacturing Technologies from Eastern Michigan University.